sketch-hq/developer.sketch.com/_api/Library.md

 )
 ```

-To import a symbol from a Library, do **not** access its Document and look for the SymbolMaster directly.
+To import a Symbol from a Library, do **not** access its Document and look for the Symbol Source directly.
 Instead, get the [Symbol References](#importable-object) of the Library and use those to import them.

 Those references depends on the document you want to import them into.
 For example if a document has already imported a symbol, it will reference the local version to keep all the instances in sync.